Your cookie preferences

 Boiler maintenance

-Winter can be a demanding time for your condensing boiler, and in recent years a record number of households have reported burst pipes and broken-down boilers.
 There's nothing worse than finding yourself without heating in the middle of winter, just when you need your boiler most.
-Sadly, that's when problems are most likely to occur.
-Thankfully, there are many boiler maintenance tips you can use to make sure you don't end up with a nasty bill when you’re forced to call someone out to fix a broken boiler.
-After all, even a cheap boiler could cost around £1,000, so it's better to be safe than sorry when it comes to boiler maintenance.
+However, there are various boiler maintenance tips you can use to ensure you don't end up with a nasty bill when you’re forced to call someone out to fix a broken boiler.

 Person maintaining boiler